 Monitoring will be completed by the state agency; each SFA implementing the waiver will be required to keep production records and documentation of meals served to students.
-SFAs will be monitored a minimum of one time per school year utilizing a desktop monitoring process.
+SFAs will be monitored through the traditional administrative review processes.
 State agency monitoring will be accomplished by either a desktop review or through routine administrative review procedures.

-If the waiver is not granted, program operations will be impacted by limiting the number of SFAs that have the capacity to serve meals during school closures for COVID-19.
+If the waiver is not granted, program operations will be impacted by limiting the number of SFAs that have the capacity to serve meals through SSO.
+Also, schools not within an area eligible location will have to find alternative meal solutions in order to meet the learning loss camp meal requirements.
 Not granting the waiver may ultimately decrease the number of meals served to students, which will increase food insecurity and childhood hunger.

 7. Description of any steps the State has taken to address regulatory barriers at the State level.
+[Section 12(l)(2)(A)(ii) of the NSLA]: The state agency has opted into all area eligibility nationwide waivers, which are set to expire June 2022.
+The Department of Education is working closely with the implementation: There are no anticipated challenges to service providers with implementation of the waiver.
+The implementation of the waiver will alleviate potential challenges operating SSO and streamline administrative requirements by allowing meals to be served at non-area eligible feeding sites.

-[Section 12(l)(2)(A)(ii) of the NSLA]: The state agency has two active waivers in place; one waiver allows meals to be served at school sites during unanticipated school closures and the second waiver absolves the requirement that meals must be served in a congregate setting.
-Both of these waivers allow for meals to be served with social distancing in mind, while still providing quality nutritious meals to children.
-The Department of Education is working closing with the Department of Human Services (DHS) administer of Summer Food Service Program (SFSP) in Tennessee to determine if feeding sites are available through other feeding programs.
+Department of Human Services (DHS) administer of Summer Food Service Program (SFSP) in Tennessee to determine if feeding sites are available through other feeding programs.

-8. Anticipated challenges State or eligible service providers may face with the waiver implementation: There are no anticipated challenges to service providers with implementation of the waiver.
-The implementation of the waiver will alleviate potential challenges when school is closed due to COVID-19 by allowing meals to be served at non area eligible feeding sites.
+8. Anticipated challenges State or eligible service providers may face with the waiver